thomasboyt/brooklynjs-webrtc-pong/talk/talk.md

 * WebRTC generates signaling *tokens*, big strings of text that say:
   * Here's my public IP you can connect to
   * Here's the video and audio codecs you could use
-* Lists multiple IPs so e.g. intranet connections use a local IP (192.168.x.x)
+* Lists multiple _candidate_ IPs so e.g. intranet connections use a local IP (192.168.x.x)
 * One end generates an _offer_ token, the other end takes that token and generates an _answer_ token and sends it back

 ---